thu-wangz17/HermNet/README.md

 # HermNet
 Heterogeneous relational message passing networks (```HermNet```)

+**Note: The code of `HermNet` is refactored from `DGL`-based to `PYG`-based because of the efficiency.
+Some codes are still unfinished and the related codes have not been tested.**

 ```
    __ __              _  __    __
   / // ___ ______ _  / |/ ___ / /_